jgonzaga35/Dungeon-Aurora/assumptions.md

 | Shield | 0            | 3             | 20         |
 | Sword  | 2            | 1             | 20         |
 | Armour | 0            | 2             | 30         |

+## Building items
+- player cannot choose which recipe to use when crafting an item when player has many resources and is able to craft an item with multiple recipes (2 arrows and 1 wood are interchageable).
+This order of which recipes are considered first is the same every time.